A Rough Guide To Helium Hotspot Placement

 ASSUMPTIONS

 1. You know that Helium is a network of Hotspots that transmit and receive radio signals, then pass those signals onto the internet.
 In general, the more signals a given hotspot receives, the more HNT it earns.
-Hotspots record all transactions on a blockchain and reward owners for providing coverage with HNT, a cryptocurrency token.
+When this was written, Helium was on its own chain.
+It’s now on Solana.
+Hotspots record transactions on a blockchain and reward owners for providing coverage with HNT, a cryptocurrency token.

 2. You have, or have ordered, or are thinking about ordering, a Helium hotspot.